hlynn93/react-template/README.md

 #### Create components

 Create stateless components to display the data.
 See [User.js](components/common/User.js) for how to write components.
 Recommended not to have any states

+#### Styling components

+You can style the components by creating a scss file on the same level as the component and import the stylesheet file from the component.
+For basic tutorial of SCSS can be found [here](https://scotch.io/tutorials/getting-started-with-sass)

 ## Extras